 Fair warning – I had never made a cake roll before and I was sort of prepared for it to be an epic failure.
 Lucky for me (and everyone who devoured this result), everything worked like a charm.
 Turns out my instincts were right about the recipe.
 The cake in a cake roll is really more like a crepe than it is your traditional cake because of the amount of egg you add.
 While you cook it in your sheet pan, it puffs up 4x its size, much like a dutch baby would.
 As it cools, the cake looses its volume but its still moist and fluffy inside.
 The trick with a cake roll is to roll it up in a towel (or a parchment lined towel if you’re worried about fuzzies) to allow it to cool in its rolled shape.
 Then, once it’s fully cooled, you gently unroll it, add the filling, and then roll it back up again.

 Have you ever had a lingonberry?
 The Lingonberry has been picked and enjoyed since Viking times.
-Because so many Swedes pick their own berries, an unusually high standard is required for jams to succeed in Sweden, and Felix is the number one choice.
+Because so many Swedes pick their own berries, an unusually high standard is required for jams to succeed in Sweden.
 I can totally relate to demanding this level of perfection for berries because Oregon grows so many different varieties.
 Once you taste the perfect berry, you hold everything up to a higher standard.
-Felix Lingonberries can now be enjoyed in a trio of delicious new versions: Lingonberry with Blueberry, Lingonberry with Ginger, and Lingonberry with Spiced Apple and Cinnamon.
-For this cake roll, I went with the straight up original Felix Lingonberries.

 Still not sure what a lingonberry tastes like?
 It’s related to the cranberry, if that helps.
 That also means its a super fruit, loaded with antioxidants.
-You can enjoy the original Lingonberry flavor or new Lingonberries with Blueberries or Ginger in your favorite recipes, or on waffles, pancakes, cheese, sandwiches, and as a great alternative to cranberries with ham, turkey or game.
-This jam is made with pure, simple ingredients: wild lingonberries, pure sugar and water.
-No artificial ingredients or preservatives here.
-It’s basically as perfect as you’d make in your own kitchen.
-That is, if you lived in Sweden where lingonberries are plentiful.
+Lingonberry jam can also be enjoyed on waffles, pancakes, cheese, sandwiches, and as a great alternative to cranberries with ham, turkey or game.

 If you’ve never made a cake roll, I promise this one is guaranteed to delight.
 Just imagine the combination of light, sweet, fluffy lemon cake along with a bit of tart lingonberry and decadent cream in every bite.
 Simply perfection!